D-E-F-E-A-T/mochaMUD/README.md

 coffeeMUD is a lightweight, fast TinyMUD client writen in JAVA.
 Using coffeeMUD, you can connect to MUD servers, and have an enhanced experience with more features than your average telnet.

 # Status
 coffeeMUD is still in beta.
 Most features work, but there may be formatting issues here and there.
-There will be more features to come, such as programmable macros and auto-login features.
+There will be more features to come, such as auto-login features.

+# Features
+coffeeMUD has a variety of features to enhance your MUD experience.
+Features include:
+- Programmable macro commands
+- Saved favorite servers
+- Dice rolling in-game
+- Support for various types of encoding, color text!
+- Multi-platform support (Windows, Mac OS X, Linux)
+- Order pizza from coffeeMUD!

 # License
 Copyright (c) 2017 _c0da_ (Victor Du)